 Brittany Viola is her name.

-Over the years, I’ve received speaking invitations by people thinking I was Frank Viola, the other Frankie V. Neither of us realized it till the last minute.
+Over the years, I’ve received speaking invitations by people thinking I was Frank Viola, the other Frank V. Neither of us realized it till the last minute.

 I can amuse you with stories of insurance agents, salesmen, Am Ex sales reps, and many other business peeps who thought I was the erstwhile MLB pitcher when speaking to them by phone.
 Interesting how wonderful people treat you when they think you played in the Majors.